Use models in Model Garden

 # ['google/gemma2@gemma-2-27b','google/gemma2@gemma-2-27b-it', ...]

-2. View the deployment specifications for a model by using the model ID from the previous step.
-You can view the machine type, accelerator type, and container image URI that Model Garden has verified for a particular model.
+2. Using the model ID from the previous step, view the deployment specifications for the model.
+The output shows the machine type, accelerator type, and container image URI that Model Garden has verified for that model.

 import vertexai